tacigomess/COUGHVID/README.md

 [1] Jin, C., Chen, W., Cao, Y. et al. Development and evaluation of an artificial intelligence system for COVID-19 diagnosis.
 Nat Commun **11**, 5088 (2020).

-[2] Laguarta, J., Hueto, F. and B. Subirana.
-COVID-19 Artificial Intelligence Diagnosis Using Only Cough Recordings.
+[2] Laguarta, J., Hueto, F. and Subirana, B. COVID-19 Artificial Intelligence Diagnosis Using Only Cough Recordings.
 IEEE Open Journal of Engineering in Medicine and Biology, vol. 1, pp. 275-281, 2020.

-[3] Zoabi, Y., Deri-Rozov, S. & Shomron, N. Machine learning-based prediction of COVID-19 diagnosis based on symptoms. npj Digit.
+[3] Zoabi, Y., Deri-Rozov, S. and Shomron, N. Machine learning-based prediction of COVID-19 diagnosis based on symptoms. npj Digit.
 Med. **4**, 3 (2021).

+[4] Pal, A. and Sankarasubbu, M. Pay Attention to the cough: Early Diagnosis of COVID-19 using Interpretable Symptoms Embeddings with Cough Sound Signal Processing.
+36th Annual ACM Symposium on Applied Computing (SAC'21). pp. 620-628, ACM, 2021.

+[5] Bagad, P., Dalmia, A., Doshi, J. et al. Cough Against COVID: Evidence of COVID-19 Signature in Cough Sounds.
+ArXiv, pp. 1-12.
+2020.

-[4] Orlandic, L., Teijeiro, T., and Atienza, D. The COUGHVID crowdsourcing dataset: A corpus for the study of large-scale cough analysis algorithms.
+[6] Orlandic, L., Teijeiro, T., and Atienza, D. The COUGHVID crowdsourcing dataset: A corpus for the study of large-scale cough analysis algorithms.
 ArXiv, pp. 1-11, 2020.

-[5] Fakhry, A., Jiang, X., Xiao, J. et al. Virufy: A Multi-Branch Deep Learning Network for Automated Detection of COVID-19.
+[7] Fakhry, A., Jiang, X., Xiao, J. et al. Virufy: A Multi-Branch Deep Learning Network for Automated Detection of COVID-19.
 ArXiv, pp. 1-9, 2021.

-[6] Dosovitskiy, A., Beyer, L., Kolesnikov, A. et al. An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale.
+[8] Dosovitskiy, A., Beyer, L., Kolesnikov, A. et al. An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale.
 ArXiv, pp. 1-22.
 2020.
 <!--
 1- https://www.nature.com/articles/s41467-020-18685-1